LoaderB0T/typed.ts/README.md

 ✅ Custom class names for sections of the string

+✅ Factory to use with any framework or library to handle updates (Like rxjs or Angular signals) (See examples below)

 ✅ Add new keyboard layouts and custom characters

 ✅ No DOM manipulation -> use with any framework (in fact, you don't even need a DOM)